Eva Longoria Clarifies Her Remarks About Black Women Voters

 "Finally, Black women don't have to do it alone any longer.
 Latinas (many who identify as Afro-Latina), indigenous women, AAPI women and other women of color are standing with them so we can grow our collective voice and power.
 Together, we are unstoppable!
 Nothing but love and support for Black women everywhere!
 You deserve a standing ovation!!!!"

-Instead of highlighting contributions of Black women, Longoria made the unconscious decision in the moment to downplay the observable effort that Black women have always made to put the wellbeing of a country that oppresses us first.
+Instead of highlighting contributions of Black women, Longoria made the decision to downplay the effort that Black women have always made to put first the wellbeing of a country that oppresses us.
 Her answer was a mistake and, according to her, a misstatement, but it was a bad look nonetheless.
 Moral of the story?
-If you're going to bring Black women into it, it takes nothing to give credit where credit was due.
+If you're going to bring Black women into it, give credit where credit was due.
 Give Black women their flowers.

 Refinery29 has reached out Longoria for comment.